,

 How can I save money?

 Keep an eye on sales.
 The majority of grocery stores hold frequent sales on their fruits and grapes are among them.
-You will make a good deal if you find grapes at the price of less than $2 per pound.
+You will make a good deal if you find grapes at less than 2 dollars per pound.

-Try to buy grapes from a local farmer’s market, if it is possible.
-The grapes will be fresh and the costs will be much lower.
+Try to buy grapes from a local market or a farmer that produces them, if possible.
+The grapes will be fresh and the costs per lbs will be much lower.

 Alec Pow